mkf/ingressmedal/README.md

  * ./entryandcuranalyze.py — the same, except it doesn't have OCR (using tabulate)
  * ./pastgainpweekbetwentrs.py — calculates your average gain of parameters per week between entries and shows it as an ASCII table (using tabulate)
  * ./plotmedalclimbing.py — plot a chart containing climbing to medals based on the XML database file, at the moment you can only view it from pyplot GUI, change the view (crop,resize), and save
+ * ./plotmedalclimbgainavgperdaybetwentrs.py — same as above, except it contains the difference in medals' progress in percents divided by days between entries
- * ./plotapclimbing.py — same as above, axcept for that it cointains AP climbing data for total and for the 'apables' — actions which bring you AP
+ * ./plotapclimbing.py — same as above*2, axcept for that it cointains AP climbing data for total and for the 'apables' — actions which bring you AP
  * ./plotapgainavgperdaybetwentrs.py — difference in ap and apables between entries divided by days between entries

-Program currently works only in text-only mode, except for sometimes pyplot GUI being opened.
+Program currently works only in text-only mode, except for pyplot GUI being opened.

 ###Search GMail for mails:
  * **edits**: *"Ingress Portal Data Edit Accepted:"*